jflorian/doubledog-sigul/README.md

 Maximum accepted total size of all RPM payloads stored on disk for one request.
 The default is `10737418240` (10 GiB).

 ##### `nss_min_tls`, `nss_max_tls`
-Minimum and maximum versions of TLS used.
+Minimum and maximum versions of TLS to be used.
 The default is `'tls1.2'` for both.

 ##### `server_listen_port`
 TCP port number on which the Sigul Bridge expects Sigul Server connections.
 The default is `44333`.